High-tech small van with high payloads and lots of options

 Vauxhall Combo Cargo verdict

 Whether the Vauxhall Combo Cargo beats the Peugeot Partner and Citroen Berlingo for you will likely come down to the slimmest of margins.
 They all offer a similar driving experience and practicality, but the Vauxhall has the most traditional van experience, and works well without any frills.

-How close your dealer is and what you can get for your money will probably help make that decision.
-Whichever you pick you'll be getting a comfortable, highly functional small van, and collectively they go straight to the top of the class as our recommended starting point if you're shopping in this sector of the van market.
+How close your dealer is and what you can get for your money will probably help make the final decision.
+Whichever you pick you'll be getting a comfortable, highly functional small van, and collectively they go straight to the top of the class as our recommended starting point if you're shopping in this area of the van market.

 Skip to our full verdict on...